- Find out more about this phrase by reading the transcript below and listening to the audio.

 - This post also features in our podcast show, along with a main report and our weekly predictions.

 The verb to finish means to score.
 It can be used to describe the action of scoring a goal – The player finished with his left foot, or as a gerund to describe a player’s skill – His finishing is deadly.
 It can also be used as a noun combined with an adjective, ‘That was a stunning finish’.
 In all cases the meaning implied is that the goal was skillful or the player had good technique.
 To finish (See also to finish with aplomb)

 - For example: ex-Dortmund striker Robert Lewandowski equalised with a powerful finish from the edge of the area.
 (BBC News – Munich v Dortmund 2014)

-- For example: Hull finished strongly and might have snatched the three points had Graham’s finishing been better.
+- For example: Hull finished (ended the game) strongly and might have snatched the three points had Graham’s finishing been better.
 (BBC News Hull vs Cardiff 2013)

 Check out our glossary of footballing phrases here If you have any suggestions, contact us at email@example.com